vlsi/vlsi-release-plugins/plugins/checksum-dependency-plugin/README.md

 Key servers
 -----------

-PGP keys are resolved via `hkp://hkps.pool.sks-keyservers.net` pool.
+PGP keys are resolved via https://keyserver.ubuntu.com or https://keys.openpgp.org servers.

 It can be configured via `pgpKeyserver` property.